lightstep/opentelemetry-examples/README.md

 docker-compose up
 ```

-The following client/server applications using different mechanism for sending data to Lightstep.
+The following client/server applications use different mechanism for sending data to Lightstep.
 The following examples are configured in the `docker-compose.yml` file:

 | name             | description                                                  |
 | ---------------- | ------------------------------------------------------------ |